-Bake this sucker at 375 degrees F. for about 30 minutes.
+Bake this creamy baked shrimp dip at 375 degrees F. for about 30 minutes.
 It should be bubbly and delicious in the center and browned around the edges.

 Let your dip cool for a few minutes before digging in and sprinkle it with some fresh chives.
 Serve it with pita chips or tortilla chips and maybe a little extra spritz of lemon if you want.

-That said, I did have success reheating it, but do so in oven at 325 until it’s just warmed through.
+If you do have leftovers (ya right) I did have success reheating it, but do so in oven at 325 F. until it’s just warmed through.
 Please do not microwave it.
 Shrimp hate the microwave.

 But, ideally, just eat it all right away!

 - 2 teaspoons Old Bay or cajun seasoning